15 Perfect Spring Road Trips for When You Need to Escape Dallas

 Distance from Dallas: 261 miles, 4.5-hour drive

-Known as one of the Christmasiest places on earth during the holiday season, Fredericksburg shouldn’t be overlooked during the hottest months of the year.
-The German settlement has a special place in our hearts (and livers) as one of the best regions for wineries this side of California.
-With more than 100 places to drink Texas wine and chat with winemakers while listening to live music and snacking on meats and cheeses, you can spend days winery-hopping and not even pop a fraction of the corks available to you.
-For your time sobering up in town, make sure to indulge in frozen summer treats (including boozy ones should that teetotaling thing not sound appealing) at Clear River Ice Cream, Bakery & Deli, or if you’re hungry for culinary innovation worthy of any big city, book a table at Hill & Vine or Sage.
-Then wake up to a picnic basket filled with a delicious breakfast delivered right to your door at The Evers House or its sister property, The Winchester Lodge, which also boasts a sparkling pool for chilling (in every sense of the word).
+Known as one of the most Christmas-y places on earth during the holiday season, Fredericksburg shouldn’t be overlooked during the warmer months of the year.
+The German settlement has a special place in our hearts (and livers) as the fourth-largest wine-producing regions in the country.
+With more than 100 places to drink Texas wine and chat with winemakers while listening to live music and snacking on copious amounts of meats and cheeses, you can spend days winery-hopping and not even pop a fraction of the corks at your disposal.
+In town, make sure to indulge in frozen summer treats (including boozy ones) at Clear River Ice Cream, Bakery & Deli, or if you’re hungry for culinary innovation worthy of any big city, book a table at Hill & Vine or Sage.
+Then wake up to a picnic basket filled with a delicious breakfast delivered right to your door at The Evers House or its sister property, The Winchester Lodge, which also boasts a sparkling pool for chilling out (in every sense of the word).

 Distance from Dallas: 492 miles, 8-hour drive

 Sure, New Orleans has earned its reputation as one of the largest everyday parties on the planet, but the Crescent City has also become a place where visitors can enjoy the finer things in life.
-If you want to go all out, few places exemplify indulgence more than the recently debuted Four Seasons Hotel New Orleans at the very edge of Canal Street, overlooking the Mississippi River.
-Dine at its two signature restaurants (Miss River or our personal fave, Chemin à la Mer).
-The Spa at Four Seasons just opened, too, and it’s an exquisite experience (make sure to save time to relax in the lounge overlooking the Mississippi).
-Of course, if it’s your first visit you’re going to want to spend some time in the French Quarter, too, for a yard of beer or a potent Hurricane from Pat O’Brien’s, beignets and coffee at Cafe du Monde, and some live music, maybe at classically no-frills Preservation Hall.
+If you want to go all out, few places exemplify decadent indulgence more than the recently debuted Four Seasons Hotel New Orleans at the very edge of Canal Street, overlooking the Mississippi River.
+Dine at its two signature restaurants (Miss River or, our personal fave, Chemin à la Mer).
+The Spa at Four Seasons debuted last year, too, and it’s an exquisite experience (make sure to save time to relax in the lounge overlooking the Mississippi).
+Of course, if it’s your first visit you’re going to want to spend some time in the French Quarter, too, for a yard of beer or a potent Hurricane from touristy-but-fun Pat O’Brien’s, beignets and coffee at Cafe du Monde, and some live music, maybe at the classically no-frills Preservation Hall.
 If you want something more off the beaten path, try dinner at Piece of Meat or Café Degas.

 Distance from Dallas: 294 miles, 4.5-hour drive

-By the time you drive to the airport, arrive an hour before your flight, etc., etc., it could take you eight hours or more to reach the beaches of California.
-Fortunately, you can dip your toes into the surf in less than five hours by heading south to Galveston Island.
 Explore 32 miles of coastline, dine at scenic waterfront restaurants, and admire the (sometimes spooky) Victorian architecture.
 And speaking of old (but fabulous) buildings, book a stay at the “Queen of the Gulf,” the Grand Galvez, which welcomed its first guests back in 1911.
-Under new ownership, the hotel is being restored to its extravagant early 20th-century glory, so you’ll be among the first to stay in one of the newly renovated rooms when booking.
-And between visits to the sand and sea (only steps away), set aside some time at the incredible Grand Galvez Spa.
+Under new ownership, the hotel has been painstakingly restored to its extravagant early 20th-century glory, so you’ll be among the first to stay in one of the beautifully renovated rooms.
+Between visits to the sand and sea (only steps away), set aside some time at the incredible Grand Galvez Spa.
 And for the freshest fish served in a welcome casual environment worthy of a beach town at BLVD Seafood, an easy-to-miss spot on the Seawall that most definitely should not be missed.

 Distance from Dallas: 275 miles, 4.5-hour drive

 While Austin draws countless weekend road trippers, it’s worth driving the extra 80 miles south to San Antonio, home to one of the top culinary scenes anywhere in the United States thanks to the Culinary Institute of America and its graduating chefs who stick around to showcase their stuff.
-Despite what you might have learned in fourth grade Texas history, the city has so much more to offer than the Alamo and River Walk—though, by all means, you should swing by both.
-Set up a home base at one of the top-notch hotels, including a few of our favorites: Hotel Emma, Canopy by Hilton San Antonio Riverwalk, Mokara Hotel & Spa, The Hotel Contessa, or La Mansion del Rio.
-If you’re a thrill-seeker and want to stay close to Six Flags Fiesta Texas—or you simply want a few days of complete and total relaxation—book a room at Seven, the adults-only floor at La Cantera Resort & Spa.
-And for the best of SA’s food scene, Downtown, Southtown, the Pearl, and St. Mary’s Strip offer everything from classic (and fantastic) San Antonio-style Tex-Mex to innovative fusion and chef-driven delights.
+Despite what you might have learned in fourth-grade Texas history, the city has so much more to offer than the Alamo and River Walk—though, by all means, you should swing by both.
+Set up a home base at one of the top-notch hotels, including a few of our favorites: Hotel Emma, Canopy by Hilton San Antonio Riverwalk, Mokara Hotel & Spa, The Hotel Contessa, or Omni La Mansion del Rio.
+If you’re a thrill-seeker and want to stay close to Six Flags Fiesta Texas—or you simply want a few days of complete and total relaxation—book a room at Seven Club Level, the adults-only floor at La Cantera Resort & Spa.
+And for the best of SA’s food scene, Downtown, Southtown, the Pearl, and the St. Mary’s Strip offer everything from classic (and fantastic) San Antonio-style Tex-Mex to innovative fusion and chef-driven delights.

 Distance from Dallas: 168 miles, 2.5-hour drive

 Fun fact: Nearly all the lakes in Texas are man-made—but not this one.
 Caddo Lake sports a tranquil yet mysterious vibe courtesy of cypress trees covered in Spanish moss that tower over the photogenic, alligator-welcoming waterways (keep your hands inside your ride at all times, just in case).
 The historic cabins on the lake, especially the romantic two-person units, make for an ideal way to de-stress.
-And if you want to get out and explore the area—and perhaps try your luck at the casinos (or get a world-famous Shrimp Buster) in Shreveport/Bossier City—the Louisiana border is just 30 miles away.
+And if you want to get out and explore the area—and perhaps try your luck at the casinos (or get a world-famous Shrimp Buster) in Shreveport/Bossier City —the Louisiana border is just 30 miles away.

 Distance from Dallas: 181 miles, 3-hour drive

 The moment you drive into the Ouachita National Forest, you’ll feel worlds away from Dallas.
 Towering pines provide a dramatic landscape change, offering picture-perfect campsites nearly year-round.
 Discover a variety of activities at Beavers Bend State Park, located on the shores of crystal-clear Broken Bow Lake (seriously, this is one of the most gorgeous lakes in the region).
 From boat rentals and fishing to the 16-mile David Boren Hiking Trail, there are plenty of options to keep you busy in the fresh air while soaking up some sunshine-filled Vitamin D. Make the most of your stay with a luxury cabin rental that includes an outdoor jacuzzi for good measure—ecause crystal-clear hot water has a time and place in your life, too.